Auto Repair Basics: If You Drive, You Should Learn Basic Repairs

-It can be difficult to make your own vehicle repairs, especially if you don’t know the, auto repair basics.
+It can be difficult to make your own car repairs, especially if you don’t know, auto repair basics.

 So, the first thing you should do is, get your hands on a good, auto repair basics repair manual.

-Also, getting a repair manual that’s specific to your model of vehicle, can give you great insight.
-Because, it will show you where parts are located, along with any special functions or techniques you need to use.
+Also, getting a repair manual that’s specific to your model of car, can give you great insight.
+Because, it will show you where parts are located, along with any special functions or techniques you need to know.

-Furthermore, most auto repair basics repair manuals, are step-by-step guides, on how to fix things.
-Remember, while many vehicles are essentially the same, different makes and models do have subtle differences.
+So, most auto repair basics repair manuals, are “step by step guides”, on how to fix things.
+Remember, while many cars are essentially the same, different makes and models do have subtle differences.

-Also, remember to read your owner’s manual, because it is specific to your vehicle.
+Also, remember to read your owner’s manual, because it is specific to your car.
 But remember, one of the biggest steps to any DIY project, is knowing when not to do it yourself.

 Above all, be sure that you know your experience level.
 And, don’t try a DIY project that’s too big to handle.

-So, at some point, you’re going to feel comfortable fixing minor vehicle problems and doing your regular maintenance.
-And, then you’re likely going to want to try, more complicated repairs.
+So, at some point, you’re going to feel comfortable, fixing minor car problems.
+And, doing your regular maintenance.
+Then, you’re likely going to want to try, more complicated repairs.
 With the exception of major engine work, you can do many repairs by yourself.
-After that, even from the comfort, of your own garage or street.
-Diagnosing the problem, is the hardest part of more difficult repairs.
+And, from the comfort of your own garage or street.
+Above all, diagnosing the problem, is the hardest part of some of the more difficult repairs.

 Auto Repair Basics

-So, mechanics require tools and there are a few essentials, that you’ll need to make most vehicle repairs.
-Consequently, a beginner’s set of tools will help.
-And, can include, screwdrivers, a few wrenches, pliers, and a good pair of channel locks.
-Add a jack, penetrating oil, and a little safety gear and you’re good to go.
+First, mechanics require tools and there are a few essentials that you’ll need, to make most car repairs.
+So, a beginner’s set of tools will help.
+And, can include screwdrivers, a few wrenches, pliers, and a good pair of channel locks.
+Add a jack, penetrating oil, and a little safety gear, and you’re good to start.

 Diagnosing Common Problems: